Inkimar/checking-certificates/README.md

 # checking-certificates

+## The reason for this project
+To check the validity of your SSL-cert(s).
-This project spins up a number of webservers each with a domain and its sudomains to check if the  validity for the cert
+This project spins up a number of webservers each with a domain&subdomains.
+The proxy-server handles the certs (put your certs in the 'certs'-directory)

+## pre-requirements
+if running on Linux.
+the dnsmasq could require the following changes:

+edit the file  "/etc/resolvconf/resolvconf.d/head" add the row "nameserver 172.17.0.1"
+So that your host will first check the "dnsmasq"